Job Tips for Campsite Couriers 11: The Moroccan Night Raiders

 Tip; Remember!
 It's a lifestyle not a job

 You do have to rough it a little, living in a tent with no en-suite facilities meaning you have a short but bothersome walk to the toilet block nearby.
-However I did keep a secret piss-pot for emergencies or for bad weather or when I just couldn't be bothered going out for a pee.
+However I did keep a secret piss-pot for emergencies or for bad weather.

 If you're having a good few beers one night in your canvas-palace it tends to get a trifle repetitive when it seems you're up every 5 minutes bursting for the loo.
 Seriously though for female workers it can be unnerving having to walk in the dark if the toilet blocks are far away.